LHarveyDev/the-kitchen-cupboard/README.md

   - **Add Recipe Page**
   ![Add recipe page](/documentation/uxaddrecipe_mobile.jpg)
   This page allows the registered user to add their own recipes which will then be searchable by other users.
-The form follows the format of the other forms on the site.
-A text box explains the purpose of the form.
+The form follows the format of the other forms on the site for uniformity and brand identity.
+A text box explains the purpose of the form and then there are input fields for image, name, ingredients and method followed by a submit button.
+  The upload image field restricts uploads to a file size of 1MB maximum.
+This was chosen to limit the storage space needed but could be reduced furthur if required.
+The file extensions allowed have been restricted to jpg, jpeg and png.
+This is a safety precaution and only allows image file formats to be uploaded.
+The uploading of an image is optional and if no image is provided a placeholder image will be displayed in its place.
+  The recipe name field is unrestricted in length but the CSS text-overflow: ellipsis property has been applied to the display settings to prevent over-long titles being displayed in full.
+  The ingredients input field contains placeholder text asking the user to list each ingredient on a separate line.
+This is because I have written code that will add a semi-colon to the end of each inputted line and this will then split each line when displayed to create a list.
+The Materialize text-area class has been applied, this enables the size of the input box to expand to the amount of content within it.
+  The method input field contains placeholder text asking the user to list each step on a separate line.
+This is because I have written code that will add a semi-colon to the end of each inputted line and this will then split each line when displayed to create a list.
+The Materialize text-area class has been applied, this enables the size of the input box to expand to the amount of content within it.
+  The submit button posts the information to my Mongodb database.

 Explain your features on the website,(navigation, pages, links, forms, input fields, CRUD....)